siouan/frontend-gradle-plugin/README.md

     nodeInstallDirectory = "${projectDir}/node"

     // YARN SETTINGS
     // Yarn version, used to build the URL to download the corresponding distribution, if not set.
-This version number
-    // is also used to remove the root directory in the distribution archive.
-If a custom 'yarnDistributionUrl' property
+If a custom
-    // is set, the version of the distribution is expected to be the same as the one set in the 'yarnVersion' property,
+    // 'yarnDistributionUrl' property is set, the version of the distribution is expected to be the same as the one set
-    // or this may lead to unexpected results. yarnVersion = '1.15.2'
+    // in the 'yarnVersion' property, or this may lead to unexpected results. yarnVersion = '1.15.2'

     // [Optional] Sets this property to force the download from a custom website.
 By default, this property is 'null',